mtimofiiv/Pictus/src/data/blocks/recycling-stewardship-software-empowered.md

 ✓ It can move you to a paperless business

-✓ PICTUS expands at your pace
+✓ No IT required!
+Fully cloud-based solution